MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 	* In the C project configuration, include the new C files ``ui_display_brs.c``, ``ui_display_brs_legacy.c``, ``ui_display_brs_predraw.c``, ``ui_display_brs_single.c`` and ``ui_rect_util.c``.
 	* Read the documentation about the display :ref:`section_brs`; then configure the C module by setting the right configuration in ``ui_display_brs_configuration.h``.
    	* Comment the line ``#error "This header must [...]"``.
-   	* The next actions depends on the available numbers of buffers allocated in the MCU memories and if the LCD frame buffer is mapped on a MCU's buffer (if not, that means the LCD device owns a buffer).
+   	* The next actions depend on the available numbers of buffers allocated in the MCU memories and if the LCD frame buffer is mapped on a MCU's buffer (if not, that means the LCD device owns a buffer).
 The following table redirects the next steps according to the display connection with the MCU:

 		.. table:: Copy and / or Swap actions